Educational Preparation for Travel Health Nursing

 • Behavioral measures for the prevention of travel-related injury and illness

-• If not previously acquired through basic nursing education or through employment, Internet search skills, knowledge of world geography and illness risks (e.g. Meningitis Belt), cultural competency, and excellent written and verbal communication skills
+• If not previously acquired through basic nursing education or through employment: Internet search skills, knowledge of world geography and illness risks (e.g., Meningitis Belt, Yellow Fever Belt, etc.), cultural competency, and excellent written and verbal communication skills

 • Knowledge of current CDC travel health and safety guidelines that include ACIP pre-travel vaccine recommendations and requirements, as well as destination-specific and activity-specific risks and prevention recommendations

-• Ability to use map reading, global geography knowledge, including specific health concerns and likely activities in selected destinations, health risk analysis, individual traveler and group prevention counseling, tropical disease triage, and complex vaccination care and schedules for multiple age groups and foreign-borne travelers
+• Ability to use map reading, global geography knowledge, including specific health concerns and likely activities in selected destinations, health risk analysis, individual traveler and group prevention counseling, tropical disease triage, and complex vaccination care and schedules for multiple age groups and foreign-borne travelers, and travelers with special conditions (e.g., pregnancy, immune suppression, chronic illness, etc.)

 Continuing Education

 Travel health nurses pursue any number of post-licensure educational options to build mastery and maintain currency in the specialty.
-Travel health nurses consult the ATHNA Model Core Curriculum, the CDC Health Information for International Travel, the CDC Epidemiology and Prevention of Vaccine Preventable Diseases, and the ISTM Body of Knowledge as just four of the primary resources for acquiring and maintaining current knowledge.
-Additional resources include subscriptions to travel health journals, memberships in ATHNA and other travel medicine associations (e.g. ISTM, ASTMH), participation in travel health webinars, courses and journal clubs, and attendance at national and international travel health, vaccinology and tropical disease conferences.
+To determine their learning needs they consult the ATHNA Model Core Curriculum, Travel Health Nursing: Scope and Standards of Practice, 2021, CDC's Health Information for International Travel, CDC's Epidemiology and Prevention of Vaccine Preventable Diseases, and the ISTM Body of Knowledge as primary resources for acquiring and maintaining current knowledge.
+Additional resources include subscriptions to travel health journals, memberships in ATHNA and other travel medicine associations (e.g. ISTM, ASTMH), participation in travel health webinars, courses and journal clubs, and attendance at national and international travel health, vaccinology, public health, nursing, and tropical disease conferences.
 Nurses also enroll in well-established short courses developed by experts in the specialty and listed on the ATHNA Courses and Conferences website.
-Travel health risks, regulations, and therapeutic interventions change frequently- sometimes overnight- so travel health nurses recognize the necessity of ongoing education to insure quality patient care.
+Travel health risks, regulations, and therapeutic interventions change frequently – sometimes overnight – so travel health nurses recognize the necessity of ongoing education to insure quality patient care and compliance with current best practices and regulations.

 Continuing Education Opportunities